GiovanH/fansim-engine/README.md

 Tools for modifying and extending pesterquest, and adding your own routes.
 WIP tools for adding your own routes to pesterquest without breaking the base game or needing a standalone engine!

+What's included:

+- **Package manager**: Write volumes with metadata (credits, warnings, etc) that get intelligently managed.
+Your volumes won't conflict with other mods *or* other packages written by your team! *This means you can have different people writing different routes at the same time without risk of conflicts.*
+- **Homestuck API**: When writing, have loads of convenience functions available!
+Quirks, dialog boxes, grype, and more.

 Design goals:

 - Cross-platform (Win/Mac/Linux)
 - Easy to write and distribute fan volumes
-- Hyper-simple for users to play fan volumes
+- Simple for users to play fan volumes
+- Maximally accessible
 - Mix-and-match: Put all the fan volumes you want and play routes without conflicts!